karalus/esb0-utils/README.md

 ### ICAP ###
 Implementation of the ICAP protocol to be used with virus scanners to check binaries while processing messages.

+### SFTP ###
+Adapter to allow for connecting to an SFTP server.
+Supports POST, GET and DELETE for files as well as listing a directory as JSON output.
+Depends on [Jsch](https://github.com/mwiede/jsch).

 ### Miscellaneous ###
 - Browse JMS queue (convert messages to JSON), purge queue, supports decoding of Fast Infoset, supports parsing of Messages with JMS_IBM_Format
 - Dump contents of a cache as JSON, purge/delete cache